Freight Shipping from Laredo to Louisville

 How much does it cost to ship freight from Laredo to Louisville?

-Full truckload (FTL) rates from Laredo, TX to Louisville, KY currently range from $3,040-$3,747 for a standard dry van load over the 1,414-mile route.
+Full truckload (FTL) rates from Laredo, TX to Louisville, KY currently range $3,040-$3,747 (roughly $2.16-$2.67 per mile over 1,414 miles).
 LTL shipments typically cost $978-$1,602 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Louisville?